danny-lowery/k6-accelerator/README.md

 #### Pre-requisites

 - It is assumed that you already have the backend running on port `3000`.
 If not, execute `npm run api:start`
-- Execute the following npm script `npm run k6:xk6-dashboard:build` (currently Ubuntu, WSL & Mac supported - wont work on Windows!)
+- Execute the following npm script `npm run k6:xk6-dashboard:build` (currently Ubuntu, WSL & Mac supported - won't work on Windows!)

 ### Test Execution

-# To run the performance tests
+- To run the performance tests `npm run k6:performance:tests`
-npm run k6:performance:tests

-# To run the negative tests
+- To run the negative tests `npm run k6:negative:tests`
-npm run k6:negative:tests

-# To run the performance tests in debugging mode in order to log the HTTP requests and responses, including the full body.
+- To run the performance tests in debugging mode in order to log the HTTP requests and responses, including the full body `npm run k6:performance:tests:http-debugging`
-npm run k6:performance:tests:http-debugging

-# To run the negative tests in debugging mode in order to log the HTTP requests and responses, including the full body.
+- To run the negative tests in debugging mode in order to log the HTTP requests and responses, including the full body `npm k6:smoke:tests:http-debugging`
-npm k6:smoke:tests:http-debugging

 ### Test Results
 Test results are visible via your terminal after execution, however, specific metrics can be viewed by opening the generated html report, e.g. [k6-test-performance-report.html](./k6/k6-performance-test-report.html) within your browser after executing `npm run k6:performance:tests`.